The page has been translated by Gen AI.

 Install-WindowsFeature AD-Domain-Services -IncludeManagementTools

--IncludeManagementToolsWhen installing the AD-Domain-Services role, it automatically adds the UI for management.
+-IncludeManagementToolsWhen installing the AD-Domain-Services role, the UI for management is automatically installed as an add‑on.

 Success Restart Needed Exit Code Feature Result